 “99% of it is going to be your attitude.
 I know someone who had a bad attitude about it, and had a very hard time with the whole thing.
 So I definitely think your attitude is a huge factor, and a huge factor of your outcome.
 I’m also a big believer in the food that we put in our body affects our health and wellbeing.”

-She also wants young women to know that they have the option to freeze their eggs to protect them from the chemotherapy radiation and ensure healthy pregnancies—an option she wasn’t made aware of at the time.
+She also wants young breast cancer survivors to know that they have the option to freeze their eggs to protect them from the chemotherapy radiation and ensure healthy pregnancies—an option she wasn’t made aware of at the time.

 “When I started my chemotherapy, unfortunately, no one mentioned the option of freezing my eggs.
 I wish they had because it did take us five or six years to get pregnant with Lulu (after fully completing treatment).
 It was a little disheartening.”